The Common Tapeworm: Dipylidium caninum

-The adult tapeworm inside the pet can be a half a foot or more long.
+The adult tapeworm inside the pet can be half a foot or more long.
 It is made of small segments, each about the size of a grain of rice.
-The tapeworm’s head hooks onto the pet’s intestine by tiny teeth and the worm absorbs nutrients through its skin.
+The tapeworm’s head hooks onto the pet’s intestine with tiny teeth and the worm absorbs nutrients through its skin.
 Each segment contains a complete set of organs but as new segments grow in at the neck area and older segments progress to the tip of the tail, the organs disintegrate except for the reproductive organs.
 When the segment drops off from the tail tip, it is only a sac of eggs.

 This segment is white and able to move when it is fresh and, at this time, looks like a grain of white rice.
 As the segment dries, it looks more like a sesame seed.

 There is no other way for a pet to get Dipylidium caninum except from fleas.

 Many people who had thought their pet could not possibly have fleas find out about the infestation this way.
 The tapeworm segment breaks open, releasing its eggs.
 A larval flea consumes the egg along with the flea dirt that it normally eats.
 As the larval flea matures, so does the baby tapeworm.
 When a grooming dog or cat licks the flea and swallows it, the dead flea is digested in the pet’s stomach and releases the baby tapeworm.
 The tapeworm is passed to its new home in the dog or cat’s small intestine where it attaches and lives its life.

 This parasite does not harm the pet in any way as there are plenty of nutrients passing by to serve both the host and its tapeworm (tapeworms require very few nutrients).
 Still, high-performance dogs who need every calorie working for them may show a decrease in performance because of a tapeworm infection.